Fifut/godot-time-tracker/README.md

 - Graphs shows the percentages of sections
 - Timer are saved every time a scene or script are saved
 - Timer stops after 5 min of inactivity and resumes automatically (AFK management)
 - When godot editor is not focused, time is count as External.
-For users that use external code editor.
+For users that use external code editor

 ## Knows issues
-:heavy_exclamation_mark: Not work with floating windows
+:heavy_exclamation_mark: Floating windows count as selected workspace in the main window.

 :heavy_exclamation_mark: AFK can not handle floating windows and external section

+:heavy_exclamation_mark: Counts being in the embeded game mode as 'external' [#4](https://github.com/Fifut/godot-time-tracker/issues/4)

 ## Installation
 Clone this repository or download it as ZIP.
 You only need to put `addons/project-time-tracker` folder inside your project folder.
 ZIP already has only necessary files.